rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life. ^0116

-To the King of the ages, immortal, invisible, the only God, be honor and glory forever and ever.
+To the King of ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen. ^0117

 This charge I entrust to you, Timothy, my child, in accordance with the prophecies previously made about you, that by them you may wage the good warfare, ^0118

 holding faith and a good conscience.
 By rejecting this, some have made shipwreck of their faith, ^0119

 among whom are Hymenaeus and Alexander, whom I have handed over to Satan that they may learn not to blaspheme. ^0120

 First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people, ^0201